 Generally as an employee, you can't claim occupancy expenses (rent, rates, mortgage interest and house insurance premiums), unless your home is your 'place of business'.

-Use the Home office expenses calculator to help you work out the amount you can claim as a deduction for home office expenses.
+The Home office expenses calculator helps you work out the amount you can claim as a deduction for home office expenses.